 Healthy skin has plenty of natural hydration to keep it firm, soft, and glowing.
 Unfortunately, the environment – and often your lifestyle – tends to conspire against your skin’s good looks in the form of air pollution, sun exposure, cigarette smoke, harsh facial cleansers, and poor diet, to name just a few.
 Luckily, you can rescue your skin with a face moisturizer.

-If you’re in a hurry to treat your skin right, go ahead and check out our five recommendations for great face moisturizers in the product list above.
-But if you’d like to learn more about face moisturizers in general, including how to choose and use them, read on.
+If you’re in a hurry to treat your skin right, go ahead and check out our recommendations for great face moisturizers.
+We've also provided more information about face moisturizers in general, including how to choose and use them.

 All moisturizers help restore healthy moisture to your skin, but there are quite a few different formulations.
 Here, from the lightest to the heaviest, are the most common types of face moisturizers.

 Spray: A facial spray isn’t intended to be your only moisturizer, but these water-based products work well to add a bit of moisture to your skin throughout the day.